Compliance and Enforcement

 Judgment or Order - After a case has been filed and litigated through a final hearing, a judge may issue a judgment or order in the case.
 The judgment or order may contain injunctive relief and civil penalties.
 Because the violator did not agree to the judgment or order, the violator can appeal it to a court of appeals.
 A federal consent decree is form of a final order.

-Links to lists of the Water Protection Program’s active enforcement cases can be found below.
+Links to lists of the Water Protection Program’s active enforcement cases is available below.
 The list includes the operating permit number, the facility name, the owner and indicates if the case has been referred to the Attorney General’s Office.
 These lists are updated monthly and are organized by facility name and by county for a more accessible search.

 Links to the Water Protection Program’s recent enforcement actions can be found below.
 These reports provide an overall view of the department’s enforcement actions achieved during a month timeframe.
 Such actions include the number of enforcement cases received from the regional offices, number of cases resolved, number and description of agreements reached, and number of cases referred to the Attorney General’s Office with corresponding litigation actions.